RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/service-visualizing-monitoring.md

         subset: v3
 ~~~

-This says that for any incoming HTTP request that has a cookie set to the _jason_ user to direct traffic to **reviews:v2**.
+This says that for any incoming HTTP request that has a cookie set to the _jason_ user to direct traffic to **reviews:v2**, and others to **reviews:v3**.

-Now, access the application via your own _Gateway URL_:
+Now, access the application again via your own _Gateway URL_:

 `http://YOUR_BOOK_APP_URL/productpage` and click **Sign In** (at the upper right) and sign in with: